sanger640/sanger640.github.io/_pages/about.md

 A bit about me:

-I am currently a Masters student in the department of Mechanical Engineering at University of Waterloo researching robot manipulation through contact
+I am currently a Masters student in the department of Mechanical Engineering at University of Waterloo researching robot manipulation through contact under the supervision of [Dr. Soo Jeon](https://uwaterloo.ca/mechanical-mechatronics-engineering/profile/soojeon).

 During my bachelors and internships, I have worked on numerous robotics projects for various sectors like nuclear, agriculture and additive manufacturing.
 You can find out more about it in my resume on this site!

-If you have questions, or would like to connect or colloborate, feel free to reach me on linkedin or by email.
+If you have questions, or would like to connect or colloborate, feel free to reach me on LinkedIn or by email.

 Enjoy your stay!